AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-github-client.md

 ## Why use GitKraken?

+!!! note
-> This option is best for contributors who are new to Git.
+    This option is best for contributors who are new to Git.

 GitKraken is a GUI (graphical-user interface) which lets you "point-and-click" to run all Git commands.
 GitKraken is a more user-friendly option which does not require you to use the command line (aka, terminal) or memorize Git commands.